top of page

 One of the first things I did before gathering my fabrics, was to ask myself:

 Do I want to record a region; state; city or suburb?
-In order to answer that I did a some research into the historical temperature ranges recorded locally and in the wider region that I live.
-I quickly realised that I didn't want to record the city wide high's and low's as there was some variation from north to south.
-The temperatures locally - within my suburb - tracked a little higher during the day and a little lower over night.
-I decided that I wanted a record of the temperatures I had experienced on a day to day basis, so local it was.
+To answer that I did some research into the historical temperature ranges recorded locally and in the wider region where I live.
+I quickly realised that I didn't want to record the city-wide high's and low's as there was some variation from north to south.
+The temperatures locally - within my suburb - tracked a little higher during the day and a little lower overnight.
+I decided that I wanted a record of the temperatures I had experienced on a day-to-day basis, so local it was.
 If your local temperature isn't available, you might need to broaden your temperature area to city-wide.
-If you have the ability to measure your local temperature yourself, this could be an interesting option too.
-I found the micro climate comparisons quite interesting.
+If you can measure your local temperature yourself, this could be an interesting option too.
+I found the microclimate comparisons quite interesting.
 The Koru Geese Pattern works best when two temperatures are recorded.
-I chose to record the day time high and the following overnight low.
+I chose to record the daytime high and the following overnight low.

 Average Auckland Temperatures